Mizba-Anjum/4339Group22PublicRepo/README.md

 This project has been developed over time by students in the CIS 4339 course.

-The current iteration is based on development done by Elliot Farmer Garcia, Agatha	Molski and Chris	Blanco in Fall of 2022.

 Requirements:

 This project uses NodeJS and MongoDB.